sirgalleto/map-location/README.md

 #### Overview

-The challenge API_ is a service that interacts with a single table SQLite database, exposes a RESTFUL single endpoint api, and a socket with a `location` channel.
+The challenge API_ is a service that interacts with a single table SQLite database, exposes a RESTFUL single endpoint api, and a socket with a `location` namespace.

 Adittionally the API implementations includes a workflow to create database migrations where the schema is syncronized with the database.